dipakratnani08/pdf_manager_hulkapps/README.md

 If you want to import database using migration ,you can run this command after create blank database in your system : "php artisan migrate"

-For install dependancy and package run this command : composer install
+For install dependency and package run this command : composer install